mnov88/gdpred/content/Articles/Article 18.md

 ---
 title: "Article 18"
  subtitle: "Right to restriction of processing"
 tags:
   - article
+type: "article"
 ---
 ## Right to restriction of processing